parisingh8430/ETHAVAX2/README.md

 ## Installation ⬇️

-### Follow these steps to get the project up and running 🏗️

-1. Download or clone the project.
 2. Install the dependencies by running `npm install`.
 3. Start the local blockchain using Hardhat by running `npx hardhat node`.
 4. Open new terminal and deploy the Bank contract `npx hardhat run --network localhost scripts/deploy.js`.